Antique Clock Guy - America's Antique Brokerage

 So. . .
 You Have Items To Sell, Too?

-We Maintain A Large “People Looking For” Database
+We Maintain A Large “WANTED” Database

 We’re constantly on the prowl to find fine antique clocks and mechanical musical instruments for our clients.
 These range from searches for a specific item to categories of items.
 That means we continually need new consignors with a wide variety of quality clocks and mechanical music items to meet the demands of a rapidly growing client base.
 However, we can't accept consignments from outside North America.